SouthernCode/full-stack-js-poc/README.md

 yarn dev
 ```

 5. Open your web browser and navigate to `http://localhost:3000` to access the app.
+You can also access the backend server at `http://localhost:3001`.

-## Backend Endpoint
+## External APIs

 The frontend app interacts with [Rest Countries API](https://restcountries.com/) using an "API-Key" for authorization and authentication.
 Make sure to provide this API KEY for successful communication with the API: `9d92e1f33794fb3e038f647010363b9a`.